BrandonMarias/BrandonMarias/README.md

 - 👋 Hi, I’m @BrandonMarias
-- 👀 I’m interested in web developer
+- 👀 I’m interested in JS developer
-- 🌱 I’m currently learning React js and Angular
 - 📫 How to reach me brandonandresmd@gmail.com

 <!---